South Mumbai: Significance

 Many distinctive sporting clubs have been an integral part of South Mumbai landscape like the Willingdon Sports Club, the Turf Club at Mahalaxmi Racecourse, the Bombay Gymkhana, the Breach Candy Club, the N.S.C.I., and the Malabar Hill Club (Formerly W.I.A.A.
 Club).
 The Cricket Club of India (CCI) and Mumbai Cricket Association (MCA) are located at Mumbai's two cricket stadiums, namely Brabourne Stadium and Wankhede Stadium respectively.

 Although land reclamation has allowed the southernmost tip of the district to double in size since the 1970s, the business districts face an acute shortage of real estate.
 As a result, the real-estate prices are among the top ten worldwide.
 As a ratio to average per capita income, real-estate prices in the business districts remain the most expensive in the world.

-South Mumbai is also the home to several of the city's sporting grounds, including Brabourne Stadium, Wankhede Stadium, Shivaji Park, Azad Maidan, Oval Maidan and Cooperage Ground.
+South Mumbai is also home to such sporting grounds as Brabourne Stadium, Wankhede Stadium, Shivaji Park, Azad Maidan, Oval Maidan, and Cooperage Ground.

 Mumbai's most popular beach, Girgaon Chowpatty is located at the beginning of a 3.6 km esplanade known as the Marine Drive which is a popular hangout spot among the citizens.
 Another popular esplanade in South Mumbai is the Worli Seaface.

-South Mumbai also has popular art galleries and museums like Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Jehangir Art Gallery, Nehru Centre Art Gallery.
+South Mumbai has popular art galleries and museums like Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Jehangir Art Gallery, Nehru Centre Art Gallery.
 Sobo Films, an independent film producer, has been named after the area but is itself based in Andheri in the west.

-South Mumbai has become less congested with the creation of the Bandra Worli Sea Link.
-Auto rickshaws are strictly banned here.
+South Mumbai has become less congested with the creation of the Bandra Worli Sea LinkAuto rickshaws are strictly banned here.
 This facilitates quicker transport between people residing in the suburbs and the corporate offices in South Mumbai.
 Traffic is a major concern in most parts.
-South Mumbai is one of India's most diverse areas since it contains a variety of eating options from 5-star hotels to street food.
-Being connected to the coast has also made it a very important port for business.

 Division

-The city of Mumbai lies on Salsette Island.
-Administratively it has two official divisions: Mumbai City district and Mumbai Suburban district.
-Mumbai City district consists of the Southern part of Salsette Island - the area is called South Mumbai.
-Mumbai Suburban district consists the Western, Eastern, Central and Northern parts of the city.
+The city of Mumbai lies on two different islands, the Mumbai Island and Salsette Island.
+Administratively, it has two official divisions: Mumbai City district and Mumbai Suburban district.
+Mumbai City district is on Mumbai Island - the area on its southernmost tip is called South Mumbai.
+Mumbai Suburban district consists of the Western, Eastern, Central, and Northern parts of the city.
 The northernmost portion of the island - outside Mumbai city limits - lies in Thane district.